daattali/shinyjs/README.md

 add the click handler (= R code to run on a click).
 This would not be used for most basic apps, but for more complex dynamic apps it might come in handy.

+## Known issues

+- For some reason, `shiny` doesn't render any dynamic elements that are not visible when the app starts.
+This is a bit annoying, and means that if you have `hidden(uiOutput("foo"))` in your UI, and then you use `renderUI` in the server, shiny won't actually render that tag. **A workaround** is to not use `hidden` and instead hide the element as the first thing in server, ie. put `hide("foo")` at the top of your server code.
+This has almost the same result as using `hidden` in the UI.

+- There are some input tags that `shiny` wraps in extra HTML, and this can interfere with `shinyj` functions.
+For example, using `selectInput("foo")` by default uses selectize JS, which hides the real select box that has id `foo` and instead makes a more visually appealing box.
+By this means that now calling `show` or `hide` on `foo` won't work. **A workaround** is to wrap the tag with a div, and call `hide`/`show` on that div instead.

+- The previous workaround works for some `shinyjs` functions such as `hide` and `show`, but not all.
+For example, the `enable` and `disable` functions won't work on fake select boxes (the ones generated with selectize) because they don't follow the normal HTML rules for disabling inputs.
+This is one instance of the problem that I intend on solving becuase there is indeed a way to disable selectize inputs, but it's important to be aware of the underlying isuee - because `shiny` sometimes adds HTML around an element that you create, trying to retrieve that element by its id might not always work unfortunately.